|

 Shalom is the new ability that the Creator grants Pinhas, as a reward for his courageous action, as a compensation for the fact that he has been forced to disconnect from his wholesome picture of reality and relate to a virtual reality, as an antidote to, and a healer of the destructive and self-destructive effects of fanaticism.

 Shalom is the gift of empathy.
 It is the capacity – the wonderful ability – to penetrate the heart of another human being.
 “Do not judge your friend until you have reached his place.”
 It is the ability that crosses the unbridgeable gap, the fathomless divide that separates one human being from the other.
-It is the ability that promises a bridge to the other, and this bridge promises mutual understanding, and ultimately “love that does not dependent on any thing.”
+It is the ability that promises a bridge to the other, and this bridge promises mutual understanding, and ultimately “love that does not depend on any thing.”